 Can I remove the SR-22 from my policy once the required period ends?

-Yes, but you typically need to confirm with your state that the requirement has been satisfied and then request that your insurer discontinue the SR-22 filing.
-Removing it prematurely can cause problems.
+Yes, but you typically need to confirm with your state that the requirement has been fully satisfied before requesting that your insurer discontinue the SR-22 filing.
+Removing it prematurely can cause your license to be suspended again.

 Does an SR-22 appear on my driving record?